-- the purpose of the Understanding; authority of the parties to enter into an Understanding; - scope of the Understanding, including a project description and the respective responsibilities of each party for funding, management and oversight (including procedures for resolving conflicts and dealing with defaults); - rights of each party with respect to access, ownership and intellectual property; means for resolving disputes; and - a termination clause.
+- the purpose of the Understanding; authority of the parties to enter into an Understanding; - scope of the Understanding, including a project description and the respective responsibilities of each party for funding, management and oversight (including procedures for resolving conflicts and dealing with defaults); - rights of each party with respect to access, ownership and intellectual property (Chapter VII of the PAM); means for resolving disputes; and - a termination clause.

-MOUs are developed by the PO and cleared according to NSF internal procedures.
+MOUs are developed by the PO and cleared according to procedures outlined in Chapter VIII of the PAM.